1. INTRODUCTION

 9. SUSPICIOUS ACTIVITY REPORTING

-Where either Company identifies or reasonably suspects activity related to money laundering or terrorism financing, it will file a Suspicious Transaction Report (STR) with the relevant competent authority in accordance with applicable law:
+Where the Company identifies or reasonably suspects activity related to money laundering or terrorism financing, it will file a Suspicious Transaction Report (STR) with the relevant competent authority in accordance with applicable law.
+All related records are retained for a minimum of five (5) years.

 11. STAFF TRAINING